City-of-Bloomington/example-playbooks/README.md

 #### Tell ansible about hosts

-Configure the client machines that you want to manage with ansible.
+Configure the host machines that you want to manage with ansible.
 Find the IP by looking at ifconfig on VM itself, and add it to a hosts file.
 The default hosts file is "/etc/ansible/hosts", but you can create one anywhere and specify it in an environment variable:

     echo "192.168.24.151" > hosts.txt
     export ANSIBLE_INVENTORY=~/path/to/scripts/for/ansible/hosts.txt